design-first/system-designer/src/systems/README.md

-## System Designer Core System
+## System Designer systems

-System Designer has got a customizable system.
+System Designer is entirely based on **systems** that you edit with System Designer.
 You can update all its components, models or behaviors to follow your needs.
 To do so:

 * open a version of [System Designer](https://designfirst.io/systemdesigner/),
 * import the system you want,